Rye area weekend break in East Sussex and Kent October

 |

-This ugly thing is the diesel locomotive that took us on our outward
+Now this ugly brute is the diesel locomotive that took us on our

-journey on the Romney, Hythe and Dymchurch Railway from Dungeness in
+outward journey on the Romney, Hythe and Dymchurch Railway from

-Kent, a narrow gauge railway of 13˝ miles.
+Dungeness in Kent, a narrow gauge railway of 13˝ miles.
+Looking...

 |

-the near left is the station building.
-Dungeness Power Station is
+the near left is the station building, and further left is Dungeness

 |